-- Money Market Funds: Valued at carrying amount which approximates its fair value at year end. - Bond Funds, Equity Funds and Exchange Traded Funds: Valued at the closing price reported on the active market on which the funds are traded.
+- Money Market Funds: Valued at carrying amount which approximates its fair value at year end and are classified as level 1. - Federal Government Bonds: Valued at the closing price reported on the active market on which the federal government bonds are traded for similar securities and are classified as level 2. - Corporate Bonds, Equity Funds and Exchange Traded Funds: Valued at the closing price reported on the active market on which the funds and bonds are traded and are classified as level 1.

 The Organization recognizes transfers at the beginning of each reporting period.
 Transfers between Level 1 and 2 investments generally relate to whether a market becomes active or inactive.
 Transfers between Level 2 and 3 investments relate to whether significant relevant observable inputs are available for the fair value measurement in their entirety and when redemption rules become more or less restrictive.
-There were no transfers between levels during the year ended June 30, 2016.
+There were no transfers between levels during the year ended June 30, 2018.

-Net investment income for the year ended June 30, 2016 consists of the following:
+Net investment income for the year ended June 30, 2018 consists of the following:

-Interest and Dividends \$ 253,955
+Interest and Dividends \$ 378,657

-Net Realized and Unrealized Gains 136,812
+Net Realized and Unrealized Gains 284,104

-Management Fees (47,020)
+Management Fees (41,643)

-INVESTMENT INCOME (NET) \$ 343,747
+INVESTMENT INCOME (NET) \$ 621,118